flowscripter/docs/design/cli-usage-walkthrough.md

 #### SDK Support

-To develop command and extension plugins, you need to install the Flowscripter SDK:
+To develop command and component plugins, you need to install the Flowscripter SDK:

 `flowscripter install sdk`